Connect with others who understand.

 7 Foods To Avoid When on Biologics for Psoriasis

-Many people with psoriasis experiment with diets, such as cutting back on red meat and processed foods, or even following a gluten-free or a Mediterranean diet.
-Another dietary consideration is whether you’re taking a biologic medication for psoriasis.
+Many people with psoriasis try different diets, such as cutting back on red meat and processed foods or following a gluten-free or a Mediterranean diet.
+Another important factor is whether you’re taking a biologic medication for psoriasis.

 Biologics are a treatment option for moderate to severe psoriasis.
-These drugs can improve skin symptoms and slow psoriasis disease activity.
+These medications can improve skin symptoms and slow down psoriasis disease activity.
 However, biologics increase your risk of foodborne illnesses because they weaken your immune system.
-Some examples of biologics for psoriasis include:

-Because biologics suppress the immune system, they may lead to a higher risk of infection, including food poisoning.
-If you’re on or starting a biologic to manage your psoriasis, these are some foods you should consider avoiding to steer clear of illness.
+Because biologics suppress the immune system, they’re often referred to as immunosuppressives.
+For this reason, they can raise the risk of infections, including food poisoning.
+If you’re on or starting a biologic to manage your psoriasis symptoms, here are some foods you should consider avoiding to reduce your risk of illness.

 1. Unpasteurized Dairy Products

-Raw or unpasteurized milk poses a significant health risk for anyone, especially people on biologics.
-The pasteurization process (heating milk to a specific temperature) is an essential step to eliminate harmful bacteria from cow, goat, or sheep dairy products.
-Check the food label for the word “pasteurized” to ensure the product is safe to consume.
-Avoid buying milk products (including cheese and ice cream) from farmers markets or stands where you may not be able to ensure their safety.
+Raw or unpasteurized milk poses a significant health risk for anyone, especially for people on biologics.
+The pasteurization process (heating milk to a specific temperature) is crucial for eliminating harmful bacteria in dairy products from cows, goats, or sheep.
+Always check food labels for the word “pasteurized” to ensure the product is safe to consume.
+Avoid buying milk products, including cheese and ice cream, from farmers markets or stands where you cannot guarantee their safety.

 2. Mold-Ripened Soft Cheeses

-Soft cheeses that are ripened with mold are safe for most people to consume.
-However, biologics for psoriasis can increase your risk of a fungal infection from cheeses like:
+Soft cheeses that are ripened with mold are generally safe for most people to consume.
+However, biologics for psoriasis can increase your risk of infection from cheeses such as:

 • Blue cheese